seanox/pdf-service/README.md

 </p>

 # Description
-Seanox PDF-Service for generating/rendering PDFs based on [Open HTML to PDF](https://github.com/openhtmltopdf/openhtmltopdf).
+Seanox PDF-Service for generating/rendering and comparing PDFs based on [Open HTML to PDF](https://github.com/openhtmltopdf/openhtmltopdf).

 The static service contains an abstraction of templates, an API for templates,